-Where the shore protection structure was constructed without a shoreline surveyfirst being made and certified by the State department of land and natural resources, the director shall determine the prior location of the shoreline solely for the purpose of establishing the shoreline setback line.
+Where the shore protection structure was constructed without a shoreline survey first being made and certified by the state department of land and natural resources, the director shall determine the prior location of the shoreline solely for the purpose of establishing the shoreline setback line.
 In so doing, the director shall consider the actual location of the high wash of the waves during the year and the location of the shoreline and the shoreline setback line on adjacent properties.

-The resulting shoreline setback line may be further than 40 feet from the shoreline established by the department of planning and permitting following construction of the shore protection structure.]
+The resulting shoreline setback line may be further than 40 feet from the shoreline established by the department of land utilization following construction of the shore protection structure.]

-- (d) A shoreline setback line determination approved by the director for zoning lots with erosion-rate-based setbacks may be issued at a property owner's request prior to the issuance of any land use, development, or building permits, or any subdivision actions. - (e) Prior to the commencement of grubbing, grading, or construction activities, the shoreline and shoreline setback line must be identified on the ground and posted with markers, posts, or other appropriate reference marks by a surveyor licensed in the State.
+- (d) A shoreline setback line determination approved by the director for zoning lots with erosion-rate-based setbacks may be issued at a property owner's request prior to the issuance of any land use, development, or building permits, or any subdivision actions. - (e) Prior to the commencement of grubbing, grading, or construction activities, the shoreline and shoreline setback line must be identified on the ground and posted with markers, posts, or other appropriate reference marks by a surveyor licensed in the State of Hawaii.

-§ 26-1.5 Prohibitions within the shoreline setback area.
+Sec.
+23-1.5 Prohibitions within the shoreline setback area.

-- (a) The mining or taking of any earth material from the shoreline setback area is prohibited, with the following exceptions: - (1) The inadvertent taking from the shoreline setback area of materials, [not in excess of one gallon per person per day, for reasonable, personal, noncommercial use, provided that it does not result cumulatively in changing the topography of the shoreline area;] such as those inadvertently carried away on the body, and on clothes, toys, recreational equipment, and bags; - (2) Where the mining or taking is authorized by a shoreline setback variance granted pursuant to this chapter;
+- (a) The mining or taking of any earth material from the shoreline setback area is prohibited, with the following exceptions: - (1) The inadvertent taking from the shoreline area of materials, [not in excessof one gallon per person per day, for reasonable, personal, noncommercial use, provided that it does not result cumulatively in changing the topography of the shoreline area;] such as those inadvertently carried away on the body, and on clothes, toys, recreational equipment, and bags; - (2) Where the mining or taking is authorized by a variance granted pursuant to this chapter; - (3) The clearing of materials from existing drainage pipes, canals, and the mouths of streams, including clearing for purposes allowed under HRS Section 46-11.5; provided that sand removed [shall] must be placed on adjacent areas unless the placement would result in significant turbidity[; er], or unsanitary or undesirable conditions; - (4) The clearing of the shoreline area for [state] State or city maintenance purposes[-]; provided that sand removed [shall] must be placed on adjacent areas unless the placement would result in significant turbidity[-] or unsanitary or undesirable conditions; - (5) The taking of driftwood, shells, beach glass, glass floats, or seaweed; - (6) The exercise of traditional cultural practices as authorized by law or as permitted by the department pursuant to Article XII, Section 7, of the Hawaii State Constitution; or